 With all this talk about torque, no pun intended, let me just mention that horsepower is just a different way of that power being measured, this time over a given distance, i.e. with torque multiplied by the revolutions per minute divided by the constant 5252 (see equation above).
 However an engine can be designed to produce higher rev limits and higher horsepower and by changing the way it is geared create more torque through the wheels.

 What we’re trying to get at here is that horsepower and torque are related to each other but in different ways.
 A higher torque car will accelerate differently than a higher horsepower car, with different shift points, gearing and rpm ranges.
 Lower torque/higher horsepower cars tend to rev much higher and produce their power higher up the rev range.
 Higher torque/lower horsepower cars tend to make their power lower down the rev range but over a relatively wider rpm range.
 All very confusing as they are the same thing, but accelerate the car in different ways.
 A good car will have a nice mix of torque and horsepower with the appropriate modifications to enhance both.
-I personally have always liked higher torque producing cars, as the driveability is a bit less effortless and the shove you tend to get has always put a smile on my face.

 Other Factors That Will Affect Acceleration

 - The weight of your car, err obviously the more weight the more power required to move it

 - Aerodynamics, again a greater amount of power is going to be needed to push the car against the air

 - Rolling resistance – tyres, friction from drive train (gears, drive shafts, axle etc).
 These all require power to rotate against their contacting surfaces